Nozbe/Michael.team/en/_posts/2023-12-14-marketing.md

 That's the hard part.

 I do recommend you get this book - you can use my links to get it on either [Amazon][am] or [Audible][au].

+## P.S.
+Eight Marketing Maxims by Seth

+[Seth just posted this on his blog](https://seths.blog/2023/12/eight-marketing-maxims/) which kind of sums up his book:

+- Trust is worth more than attention.
+- Helping people get to where they seek to go is more effective than hustling people to persuade them to go where you’re going.
+- Choose your customers, choose your future.
+- Tell ten people.
+If they don’t tell the others, make a better product.
+- Creating the conditions for the word to spread is the job of the marketer.
+- Customer service is free.
+- *“You’ll pay a lot but get more than you paid for!”* is a useful motto.
+- Act like people are watching.
+They are.

 [am]: https://www.amazon.com/dp/0241370140?tag=sliwinski-20
 [au]: https://www.audible.com/pd/B07DKSPL43?tag=sliwinski-20